 You can get financial support if you have an unexpected illness or injury, with no restrictions on what the money is used for, with both income protection insurance and critical illness cover.
 But the two policies apply to very different situations.

 Critical illness cover pays you a single lump sum if you’re diagnosed with, or have surgery for, a specified, potentially life-threatening illness.
-If you have a policy with us, you’re covered for 53 conditions during your policy term.
-The main benefit is it takes away your financial worries when you need to focus on your recovery or having treatment.
+If you have a policy with us, you’re covered for 52 conditions during your policy term.
+The main benefit is it could help to take away your finanical worries when you need to focus on your recovery or having treatment.
 Knowing the cash payout could help you pay your mortgage, regular bills, medical treatment, or make any necessary home modifications, could give you valuable peace of mind.

 Income protection, on the other hand, provides a percentage of your salary as a regular payment if you can’t work through illness or injury, to bridge the gap until you return.